garv-shah/aporia-network/README.md

 # Cloning

-To get started with Aporia, begin with the following setup:
+To get started with Aporia, begin with the following setups:

 1. Fork the repository
 2. Install the Flutter rename package